 You will now be able to access or open the downloaded file.

-How to unblock Files in Windows 8 from the right-click Context Menu may also interest you.
+How to unblock a file in Windows from the right-click Context Menu may also interest you.